Vinelab/node-promise-cache/README.md

 ## Configuration

 You may configure the redis store or specify another store you have built yourself.
 This package uses [redis-pool](https://www.npmjs.org/package/sol-redis-pool) to manage Redis connections.
+The object passed to the `redis` property will be used as the settings for the [`RedisPool` constructor](https://www.npmjs.com/package/sol-redis-pool#constructor-redispool-redis-settings-pool-settings).

 > The values listed below are the defaults.